LukasNiessen/ArchUnitTS/README.md

 });
 ```

-Include this in your spec files.
+Include this in your test files.
 And, since this is an asynchronous matcher, you must use `expectAsync` with Jasmine.

 ```typescript
 describe('architecture', () => {